WordPress Release Team and Focus Leads

 • Ensure all Gutenberg features and bug fixes land on time before each Core beta/RC

 • Gather a list of important Gutenberg bugs and regressions that need to be fixed on each release.
-Ensure the contributors know about these and their importance (Project board)
+Ensure the contributors know about these and their importance (Project board example)

 • Make sure the Gutenberg props get collected properly